Praveensamfdo/CNIT_51900_GROUP_PROJECTS/README.md

 - heterographic puns (where the pun and its latent target are phonologically similar) have been considered for this task.
 - The code for this project is located in `het_pun_det_and_int.py`.

+# Group project 03: Pun recommendation with Alexa

+- We have used a Flask server to implement the server for natural language processing functionalities.
+The server code is identified by `proj3_server.py`.